 “You know… for a short, gay, pumpkin-head like me.”

 Dan gave him a small smile, that didn’t really reach his eyes, and shook his head.
 “I hate to break it to you, but there are assholes in Uptown too… and maybe you think this place’s worth nothing only because you met the wrong people, until now.
-In any case, there’s nothing wrong in wanting to change, I guess.”
+In any case, there’s nothing wrong with wanting to change, I guess.”
 He stood up and put his jacket back on his shoulders.
 “I have to go now,” he added, stroking Liam’s head.
 “See you tomorrow, Ginger.”

 “Tomorrow?”
 Liam said.
 “So, you’ll be back tomorrow?”

-Dan smiled again, with a real smile this time, and lifted his hand as to say “goodbye”.
-Left alone in the library, Liam kept staring at the door, remembering how Dan saved him from those bastards, and the feeling of his arm around him.
+Dan smiled again, with a real smile this time, and lifted his hand as to say “goodbye.”
+Left alone in the library, Liam kept staring at the door, remembering how Dan saved him from those bastards and the feeling of his arm around him.

 Maybe it’s not a crush after all.